QuarkNerd/blog/pgraham/_posts/2020-02-25-spring-autowiring-its-a-kind-of-magic.md

 That's all that is required.
 The application can be started and the local endpoint, `http://localhost:8080/authors/`, will display the list of authors.
 Spring is filling in the dependency that `AuthorController` has on `AuthorService` *as if by magic*.

-So what's really going on?
+So, what's really going on?
 To see what's happening enable `TRACE` level logging in the application.
 This is simply a case of passing `--trace` as a program argument at runtime.
 In IntelliJ Idea that looks like this (open these images in a new tab to see them in more detail).

 ![Adding --trace as a program argument in IntelliJ Idea]({{site.baseurl}}/pgraham/assets/IntelliJTrace.png)